Animated CSS3 cube using 3D transforms

 }

-Using the .face class common styles are applied to the six sides; coloring, size, padding, etc. Importantly they are each positioned absolutely, relative to the cube container.
+Using the .face class common styles are applied to the six sides; colouring, size, padding, etc. Importantly they are each positioned absolutely, relative to the cube container.
 The background rgba property is included to make the cube look pretty and transparent.

 .face {